MrMicrowaveOven/ZagorskiADT/README.md

 ## Usage

-ZagorskiADT::ADT.help will return a list of objects in the collection, as well as a brief description of each type.
+ZagorskiADT::ADT::help will return a list of objects in the collection, as well as a brief description of each type.

 I also made a "help" function for each Data Type.
 Type ZagorskiADT::StackQueue.help get a list of functions for the StackQueue, and so on.